AbdulrazzakSwai/legacy-website/README.md

 Welcome to my personal portfolio website!
 I'm a cybersecurity student and continuous learner, passionate about securing systems, automating tasks, and sharing knowledge.
 I'm a web developer too!

-This site is built to showcase my background, projects, and technical skills, as well as to serve as a home for helpful scripts and automation tools I’ve created along the way.
+This site is built to showcase my background, projects, and technical skills.

 ## 🌐 Live Site